sista-ai/docs/docs/Installation/2_setup.md

           },
         },
       },
+      // ...
     ];

-    // Register the AI controlled functions
+    // 3) Register the voice-controlled functions
     if (registerFunctions) {
       registerFunctions(aiFunctions);
     }